c4ndybar/weather-forecaster/readme.md

 If the weather API does not have a forecast available for the provided city, display an appropriate message.
 ## Implementation
 Use the [metaweather api](https://www.metaweather.com/api/) to get the weather forecast for the city.
+Note that the temperatures returned by the API are in Celcius.

 The function `getForecastDescription` in `src/forecaster.js` should return the description as described in the requirements.